 Potential Benefits of CBD for Better Dental & Oral Health

-Disclaimer: Here at Aria Dental, we would like to note that only your prescribing doctor should take you off any medications you currently taking.
-We encourage each patient to do their own research as whether CBD is right for them or not and consult with their medical doctors.
+Disclaimer: Here at Aria Dental, we would like to note that only your prescribing doctor should take you off any medications you are currently taking.
+We encourage each patient to do their own research as to whether CBD is right for them or not and consult with their medical doctors.

 Essential Oils & Oral Probiotic

 All essential oils are derived from a plant source (leaf, root, bark, flower, or fruit); the pure essential oils are distilled from the plants with no additives.
-They are produced through two types of processes: extraction or distillation.
-They are comparable to human cells and tissues regarding their chemical structures, which makes it easy for the body to identify and accept them.
+They are produced through two types of processes: extraction and distillation.
+They are comparable to human cells and tissues in their chemical structures, which makes it easy for the body to identify and accept them.
 Essential oils can produce more than one therapeutic effect due to their antiseptic and non-toxic properties, in contrast to synthetic chemicals that usually have one action and many side effects.

 RULES OF ESSENTIAL OILS

 The oil pulling effect is when oil binds to the bacteria and draws the toxins from the body.
 Coconut oil, Sesame, and Sunflower oils may be used for oil pulling effect to have an antibacterial effect against bacteria in the mouth, thrush, halitosis (bad breath), and plaque-induced gingivitis.

 Essential oils such as Lavender and Orange may be used to not only provide a pleasant smell but also reduce anxiety and improve mood by stimulating parasympathetic activity in the autonomic nervous systems.